Master hexagonal architecture in Rust

 trait, but gives Sqlite

-the freedom to manage transactions as it requires.
+the freedom to set up and pass around transactions as it requires.

 This is the beauty of abstracting implementation details behind traits.
 The trait defines what needs to happen, and the implementation decides how.
 None of the how is visible to code calling a trait method.